functionland/fx-fotos/README.md

 ## Run

 You can run the application in expo-cli using the below command.
-It gives you a QR code which you can use on your phone(in expo GO application) to open and test the application.
+It gives you a QR code which you can use on your phone(in expo GO application) to open and test the application on your phone(both iOS and Android).
 Or you can build the android or iOS installation files.

 ```bash
 expo start